dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

   environment is specified with a "_env" keyword.
 The version of Python that is used to run typical use cases has already installed the METplus Python package in its environment, so the package can be imported easily.
+* **cartopy** - Used if cartopy 0.18.0 is needed in the Conda environment.
+  Cartopy uses shapefiles that are downloaded as needed.
+The URL that is used to download the files has changed since cartopy 0.18.0 and we have run into issues where the files cannot be obtained.
+To remedy this issue, we modified the scripts that generate the Docker images that contain the Conda environments that use cartopy to download these shape files so they will always be available.
+These files need to be copied from the Docker environment image into the testing image.
+When this keyword is found in the dependency list, a different Dockerfile (Dockerfile.run_cartopy found in .github/actions/run_tests) is used to create the testing environment and copy the required shapefiles into place.

 Creating New Python Environments